-McNealy (pictured) and Zander, headline speakers at the event, talked about their years at Sun when that company was one of the world’s top producers of servers, workstations, data storage systems and Unix data center software.
+McNealy (pictured, at right) and Zander (at left), headline speakers at the event, talked about their years at Sun when that company was one of the world’s top producers of servers, workstations, data storage systems and Unix data center software.
 It also had a healthy enterprise processor business with its Sparc architecture.

 A Wall Street darling in the 1980s and ’90s, Sun fell on hard times in the 2000s and ultimately was bought by Oracle in January 2010 for $7.4 billion.

 But there was a time when Sun, at its wealthiest, was poised to buy Apple when it was at the lowest point in its storied history.

 “Back in late 1995 early ’96, when we were at our peak, we were literally hours away from buying Apple for about $5 or $6 a share,” said Zander, who had built Sun’s software business into a powerhouse and was rewarded with promotion to president by his mentor, McNealy.

 “Honest to gosh, I was at an analysts’ meeting in San Diego on a Tuesday morning and was getting ready to announce that we were going to buy Apple.
 I don’t know what we were going to do with it, but we were going to buy it.
 (Apple) had no CEO at the time, Steve (Jobs) wasn’t there, but we didn’t get it.
 Why didn’t we buy it?”

 McNealy: ‘We Wanted to Do It’